 Healthcare professionals use the words 'obese' and 'obesity' as clinical terms to indicate your increased risk of health problems.
 They do not use these terms to describe what you look like.

-If you intend to go on a low-fat or low-calorie diet to achieve gradual weight loss, you should seek advice from your GP beforehand.
-They can offer you help, support and advice before you start your diet.
+If you intend to go on a healthy eating plan to achieve gradual weight loss, you may want to seek advice from your GP beforehand.
+They can offer you help, support and advice before you start.

 Talk to your GP before starting a weight loss programme if you have a long-term health condition, such as type 2 diabetes or heart failure.